sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 ##### Google-managed certificate

+In order to use [Google-managed SSL certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) to enable TLS:

-Step 1: Add the `gke ingress` component to your overlay:
+Step 1: Add the `gke mange-cert` component to your overlay:

 ```yaml
 # new/overlays/your_gke_deployment/kustomization.yaml